portellam/vfio-script/README.md

 ## Contents
 ### 1. Why?
 Do you like editing configuration files?
+Repeatedly?

 No?
 Then you're going **sane**.